Strawberry Iced Tea

 Fresh fruit simple syrups are one of the easiest ways to give homemade drinks incredible flavor, as the fruit flavor gets really concentrated and brightens up any drink.

-Here we’ll use a Strawberry Simple Syrup, but I make a Peach Simple Syrup for my Sparkling Peach Iced Tea, and other syrups in this post with 4 Summertime Drinks (Melon Sorbet Floats, Strawberry Limeade, Raspberry Vanilla Sodas, and Cantaloupe Agua Frescas).
+Here we’ll use a Strawberry Simple Syrup.
+I make a Peach Simple Syrup for my Sparkling Peach Iced Tea, and other syrups in this post with 4 Summertime Drinks (Melon Sorbet Floats, Strawberry Limeade, Raspberry Vanilla Sodas, and Cantaloupe Agua Frescas).
+Feel free to play with the kinds of fruit you use.

-First, pick out your favorite kind of tea.
-Green tea is a popular one, but my favorite is Rooibos, which is a caffeine-free herbal tea that’s low in tannins (basically that means it’s not a bitter tea).
+You may pick out your favorite kind of tea, but my personal recommendation is Rooibos, which is a caffeine-free herbal tea that’s low in tannins (basically that means it’s not a bitter tea).

 No matter what tea you pick, brew it at the proper temperature.